FrankM1/docs/content/install/ubuntu.md

 #### Blog URL

 Enter the exact URL your publication will be available at and include the protocol for HTTP or HTTPS.
 For example, `https://example.com`.
-If you use HTTPS, Ghost-CLI will offer to set up SSL for you.
+If you use HTTPS, Qazana-CLI will offer to set up SSL for you.
 Using IP addresses will cause errors.

 #### MySQL hostname